-Proportion of total adult population with secure tenure rights to land, with legally recognized documentation and who perceive their rights to land as secure, by sex and by type of tenure
+Proportion of total adult population with secure tenure rights to land, (a) with legally recognized documentation, and (b) who perceive their rights to land as secure, by sex and by type of tenure

 By 2030, build the resilience of the poor and those in vulnerable situations and reduce their exposure and vulnerability to climate-related extreme events and other economic, social and environmental shocks and disasters

-Number of deaths, missing persons and persons affected by disaster per 100,000 people
+Number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population

-Direct disaster economic loss in relation to global gross domestic product (GDP)a
+Direct economic loss attributed to disasters in relation to global gross domestic product (GDP)

 Ensure significant mobilization of resources from a variety of sources, including through enhanced development cooperation, in order to provide adequate and predictable means for developing countries, in particular least developed countries, to implement programmes and policies to end poverty in all its dimensions